AndreaRaffaelli/ICCBD_notes/middleware/middleware.md

 - Paas: Resources are whole software platforms available for remote execution.
 Providers give libraries and components ready to use to build a software and create new services. **Extreme risk of lock-in**

-- Iaas: resources are hardware platforms, to operating systems, to support final user applications.
+- Iaas: resources are operating systems and hardware platforms, to support final user applications.

 ### Cloud keywords